getporter/porter/docs/content/best-practices/github-workflow.md

 The porter_version should be the version of Porter you want installed.
 You can check [our releases](https://github.com/deislabs/porter) for the list of recent versions of Porter.
 When not specified, porter_version defaults to latest version of Porter.

 ### Login to DockerHub
-Next, you will want to login to Docker Hub so that you can publish your bundle to a registry.
+Next, you will want to login to Docker Hub so that you can publish your bundle to a Docker Hub registry.
+If you do not wish to publish your bundle to a Docker Hub registry, you can configure another registry in this step instead.
 In order to do this, you can use the [docker-login](https://github.com/Azure/docker-login) action to do it easily.
 Below is an example of how it is used:
 ````yaml